Hartyplaza/poland_bankruptcy_dataset/README.md

 ## Table of Contents

     Dataset
-    Installation
     Usage
     Model
     Resampling
     Results
     Best Performing Model
     Contributing
-    License

 Dataset

 The dataset used for this project is the Poland Bankruptcy dataset.
 The specific file used is 2year.arff, which contains financial data of Polish companies.
-Installation

-To get started with this project, clone the repository and install the required dependencies.
-Usage

-This section demonstrates how to read the ARFF file from the ZIP archive and load it into a Pandas DataFrame.
 Model

 Two models were used for this project: